SubDCone

 1. None: Pick or type a number to set the height.

-Use elevator mode, object snaps, or other modeling aids to help picking a location.
+Use elevator modearrow-up-right, object snapsarrow-up-right, or other modeling aidsarrow-up-right to help picking a location.

 The cursor location is the positive direction when you type a number to set the height.